-The College is a cultural meeting place in which students from diverse ethnic and religious backgrounds have the opportunity to become familiar with the rich social-cultural mosaic that characterizes the Western Galilee, to study together and experience shared campus life in an atmosphere of tolerance and mutual respect.
+The college is a meeting place which gives students from diverse ethnic, religious, and cultural backgrounds a chance to encounter the multifaceted social mosaic that characterizes the Western Galilee area and to experience campus life and study in an atmosphere of tolerance and mutual respect.

 Realizing that some of our students are the first generation in their families to learn in an academic institution, the college makes a lot of effort to support them and make their encounter with academic life relaxed and comfortable.